rafael-santiago/kryptos/doc/MANUAL.md

 Until now are available two encoding algorithms: ``Base64`` and ``UUEncode``.

-Here follows the way of using ``Base64`` without taking advantage of any c99 convenience:
+Here follows the way of using ``Base64`` without taking advantage of any dsl convenience:

 ```c
 /*